ng-milk/angular-help-block-directive/README.md

 ```

 ## Title icon
 You can pass a 'title' icon to the directive via the `help-block-icon-class` attribute.
-In the example [index.html](https://github.com/ng-milk/angular-help-block-directive/blob/master/index.html) is used (the icon is provided by [font-awesome](https://fortawesome.github.io/Font-Awesome/)).
+In the example [index.html](https://github.com/ng-milk/angular-help-block-directive/blob/master/index.html) [font-awesome](https://fortawesome.github.io/Font-Awesome/) is used.

 ```html
 <section help-block help-block-title="{{title}}" help-block-content="{{content}}" help-block-icon-class="fa fa-question-circle"></section>